 The point here is that Starbucks has done all of this with their customers in mind.
 They’ve tailored a brand according to their customers’ desires and now they are rightfully reaping the rewards.
 This same principle could and should be applied with pretty much any business where something is being marketed.
 To do so, however, you need to know what your clients need, want, or think.

 How to Find out What’s On Your Customers’ Mind

 There’s no way around it – you need to engage your customers in order to find out what they think about your business.
 There are more than a few ways of doing this, but the following are probably the easiest.

 Surveys are also a great tool for finding out what’s on your customers’ mind.
-They can be posted on social media profiles, sent as newsletters, posted on blogs, even hand delivered at the place where the business’ products are sold.
+They can post on social media profiles, sent as newsletters, post on blogs, even hand deliver at the place where the business’ products are sold.
 They require a bit more time from the customer than commenting on social media does, though, so it might be a good idea to keep them reasonably short.

 Phones are still used, and calling customers to ask for their feedback is one of the ways you can get their opinions on your products.
 It might sound old-fashioned, but it’s still being done, and it can give the customers more room to say what they want than a survey would.
 It can also allow for an honest conversation between the consumer and someone from the business to happen, and that will make the consumer feel valued, which is an added bonus.